citp/privacy-policy-historical/g/go/gov/govtslaves.info.md

-> *The following text is extracted and transformed from the govtslaves.info privacy policy that was archived on 2012-06-01.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120601170822id_/http%3A//govtslaves.info/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the govtslaves.info privacy policy that was archived on 2012-12-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121201020732id_/http%3A//govtslaves.info/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - govtslaves.info : govtslaves.info
+# Privacy Policy - :

-Dishaw Media Group, LLC (“govtslaves”) is committed to protecting online user privacy because we care.
-In order to ensure your privacy, information govtslaves collects through the Shoptom.us web site at www.ShopTom.us (“Site”) is used only in the manner and for the purposes described in this Shoptom.us Privacy Policy (“Privacy Policy.”)
+Govtslaves.info (“govtslaves”) is committed to protecting online user privacy because we care.
+In order to ensure your privacy, information govtslaves collects through the govtslaves.info web site at www.govtslaves.info (“Site”) is used only in the manner and for the purposes described in this govtslaves.info Privacy Policy (“Privacy Policy.”)

 User Consent to Privacy Policy
 Any person accessing, browsing, or otherwise using the Site, either manually or via an automated device or program, shall be considered a “User.”
 All Users are bound by the terms of this Privacy Policy.
 Users consent to the collection, use, and disclosure of personally identifiable User information (“Information”) pursuant to the terms of this Privacy Policy.